How to Prepare a Competitive Application

 Professional Readiness

-More than the number of hours spent shadowing physicians or the variety of community organizations served, we want to know these events have shaped your future aspirations and enhanced your preparation to becoming a physician.
+More than the number of hours spent shadowing physicians or the variety of community organizations served, we want to know how these events have shaped your future aspirations and enhanced your preparation to becoming a physician.
 Be prepared to demonstrate your ability to work in a team, showcase your observations of the unique privilege in the patient-physician relationship, and share how you balance competing demands in life, work or school, among other transformative lessons as result of various experiences.

 Personal Readiness